On the Beilinson-Bloch conjecture over function fields: Intersection theory and motives

 \begin{lem} The map sending a closed subvariety of $X$ to its generic fiber induces an isomorphism

 \end{lem}

-We note some nice properties under certain conditions of the pullback map on Chow groups associated to a map of schemes. \begin{lem} Let $X$ be a smooth, separated, finite-type scheme over a field $k$.
-Let $\sim$ be either rational, algebraic, homological or numerical equivalence. \begin{enumerate}[(i)] \item For $L / k$ an arbitrary field extension, the pullback map $\CH^i(X) \to \CH^i(X_L)$ is injective. \item When $L / k$ is algebraic, the pullback $\CH^i_{\sim}(X) \to \CH_{\sim}^i(X_L)$ is injective.
-If $L / k$ is purely inseparable, the pullback map is an isomorphism modulo $\sim$. \item If $f: Y \to Z$ is a finite Galois cover of smooth, quasi-projective varieties over $k$, then $f^*: \CH^i_\sim(Z) \to \CH^i_\sim(Y)$ is injective, and $f^*(\CH^i_\sim(Z)) = \CH^i_\sim(Y)^{\Gal(Y / Z)}$. \end{enumerate} \end{lem} \begin{proof} Claim (i) follows from the argument of \cite[Lemma 1A.3]{Bloch2010}, and is treated in detail in \cite[Lemma 2.1]{LS2024}.
-Claim (ii) follows from the argument of \cite[Tag 0FH4]{stacks-project}.
+We note some nice properties under certain conditions of the pullback map on Chow groups associated to a map of schemes. \begin{lem} Let $X$ be a finite-type, smooth, separated scheme over $k$.
+Let $\sim$ be either rational, algebraic, homological, or (if $X$ is proper) numerical equivalence. \begin{enumerate}[(i)] \item For $L / k$ an arbitrary field extension, the pullback map $\CH^i(X) \to \CH^i(X_L)$ is injective. \item When $L / k$ is algebraic, the pullback $\CH^i_{\sim}(X) \to \CH_{\sim}^i(X_L)$ is injective.
+If $L / k$ is purely inseparable, the pullback map is an isomorphism modulo $\sim$. \item If $X$ is quasi-projective, and $f: Y \to X$ is a finite Galois cover, then $f^*: \CH^i_\sim(X) \to \CH^i_\sim(Y)$ is injective, and $f^*(\CH^i_\sim(X)) = \CH^i_\sim(Y)^{\Gal(Y / X)}$. \end{enumerate} \end{lem} \begin{proof} Claim (i) follows from the argument of \cite[Lemma 2.1]{LS2024}.
+This uses the refined Gysin homomorphism of \cite[Chapter 6.2]{Fulton1998}; since a closed immersion of finite-type smooth schemes is a regular embedding \cite[Appendix B.7.2]{Fulton1998}, the Gysin homomorphism is well-defined in the generality needed here.
+Claim (ii) follows from the argument of \cite[Tag 0FH8]{stacks-project}, together with the fact that if $L / k$ is purely inseparable, the map $X_L \to X$ is a universal homeomorphism.
 Claim (iii) follows from \cite[Example 1.7.6]{Fulton1998}. \end{proof}

-\begin{lem} For a smooth, proper variety $X$ over a field $k$, the cycle class map is injective on ${\CH^1_{\alg}(X) \otimes_\Q \Q_\ell}$, and algebraic and numerical equivalence of divisors agree up to torsion, i.e. $\CH^1_{\alg}(X) = \CH^1_{\num}(X)$. \end{lem} \begin{proof} By lemma \ref{lemCHInjectsUnderBaseExt}, we may assume that $k$ is algebraically closed.
+\begin{lem} For a smooth, proper variety $X$ over a field $k$, the $\ell$-adic cycle class map is injective on ${\CH^1_{\alg}(X) \otimes_\Q \Q_\ell}$, and algebraic and numerical equivalence of divisors agree up to torsion, i.e. $\CH^1_{\alg}(X) = \CH^1_{\num}(X)$. \end{lem} \begin{proof} By Lemma \ref{lemCHInjectsUnderBaseExt}, we may assume that $k$ is algebraically closed.
 The N\'eron-Severi group $\NS(X) = \CH^1_{\alg}(X)_{\Z}$ of $X$ is finitely generated by \cite[Expos\'e XIII, Th\'eor\`eme 5.1]{SGA6}.
 As $\Pic^0(X)(k)$ is $\ell$-divisible, the Kummer sequence implies that the cycle class map induces an injection

 That $\CH^1_{\alg}(X) = \CH^1_{\num}(X)$ is \cite[Expos\'e XIII, Th\'eor\`eme 4.6]{SGA6}. \end{proof}